bioinfoUQAM/Canadian-cropland-dataset-github/README.md

 ## Contact
-For any questions or concerns regarding this repository, please contact amanda.boatswainj@gmail.com
+For any questions or concerns regarding this repository, please contact boatswain_jacques.amanda@courrier.uqam.ca